zeromq/ingescape/doc/content/blog/vlc.md

 IngeScape is able to integrate with minimal effort into complex existing software so that these software become ingeScape agents accessible in any ingeScape platform.
 To concretely illustrate this, we decided to use the famous [VLC](https://www.videolan.org) project as an example.
 This is a very large software project that runs on almost any software platform with its own complex (and very flexible) architecture and its own compilation scripts based on autoconf & friends.

-Our challenge is to keep the VLC architecture unchanged and to minimally edit the source code and compilation scripts to integrate the ingeScape library, to transform VLC into a fully-fledged ingeScape agent, that would be, if possible, usable on any operating system already supported by VLC.
+Our challenge was to keep the VLC architecture unchanged and to minimally edit the source code and compilation scripts to integrate the ingeScape library, to transform VLC into a fully-fledged ingeScape agent, that would be, if possible, usable in any family of operating systems already supported by VLC, i.e. Windows, Linux and macOS.

-This is how we achieved the challenge...
+NB: this article has been written with the objective of showing how to edit existing code in a large application to transform this application into an ingeScape agent.
+That is why we did not primarily use the VLC modules mechanism that would have made this demonstration pointless.

 ## Adaptation on macOS
 VLC is a multi-platform software.
-By commodity, we decided to explore it using macOS.
+By commodity, we decided to explore it first using macOS.
 The next chapter of this article presents the approach for Windows and Linux.

 ### Getting the code and checking compilation